The role of a police detective

 Each case is unique, and often relies upon the quality of the evidence, the emotional state of the victims, your ability to persuade and influence, and persevere right up until the end.

-Cases can be a lengthy process, and you’ll learn to maintain relationships and deal with setbacks caused by failures.
+Investigations can be lengthy, you’ll learn to maintain relationships and deal with setbacks.

 As a detective there is no room for assumptions.
 Being diligent and collecting evidence based on facts are all part of each line of enquiry you’ll follow.